ketansaresa/boo-world-api-test/README.md

 4. Start Server by `npm start`

 ## Postman collection
-You will find postman collection json file in this repository import it to Postman to test endpoints
+You will find postman collection json file in this repository.
+Import collection to Postman and call endpoints.
+Check postman documentation for details.